keirthana/anbox-cloud-docs/reference/api-reference.md

 * Stream Gateway API
 * Anbox Platform SDK API

-All these APIs except for the [Anbox Cloud HTTP API](https://discourse.ubuntu.com/t/anbox-http-api/17819) have an auto-generated specification describing its API endpoints.
+All these APIs except for the {ref}`anbox-https-api` have an auto-generated specification describing its API endpoints.

 ## Authentication